Mouad-scriptz/Discord-Nitro-Generator/README.md

 # Todo
 - Add more proxy sources and unratelimited sources
-- Add colors to console
+- Add colors to console and title showing information
 - Add webhook and notification notifier
 - Add instant nitro claimer